Dainik Bhaskar: Expansion

 In June 2000, Dainik Bhaskar entered Haryana, with 271,000 copies.

 In 2006, Dainik Bhaskar launched in Punjab with the Amritsar and Jalandhar editions and became the No.1 newspaper on the first day, displacing established legacy players.
 Later, it increased its presence in Punjab in Ludhiana and Bhatinda.

 In 2010, Dainik Bhaskar entered the Jharkhand market with the launch of a Ranchi edition, followed by Jamshedpur and Dhanbad editions.

 In January 2014, Dainik Bhaskar entered Bihar with a successful launch in Patna It followed with launch of Muzaffarpur, Bhagalpur and Gaya editions in 2015.

 In April 2014, Dainik Bhaskar launched an online Hindi edition in Uttar Pradesh.

-In June 2017, Dainik Bhaskar launched its Hindi News on three different platforms i.e. Android, iOS and Windows.
+In June 2017, Dainik Bhaskar launched its Hindi News on three different platforms: Android, iOS and Windows.